-- 5.1 The President reported on a meeting on proposals for the Department of Health's post-registration qualifications framework on 10 February 2003.
-Invitations to tender for project had now been issued. - 5.2 The Chairman thanked all the officers involved in preparing this present agenda.
+- 5.1 The President reported on a meeting on the post-registration qualifications framework on 10 February 2003.
+Invitations to tender for project had now been issued by the Department of Health. - 5.2 The Chairman thanked all the officers involved in preparing this present agenda.